Al-Haqbani/z/README.md

 pip install -r requirements.txt
 ```

-The tool will prompt for a GitHub token which is required for GitHub API access.
+At startup you will be asked for API tokens for GitHub, GitLab and SwaggerHub.
+Providing these tokens greatly improves the results on those platforms.
+If you
-If you skip the token or provide an invalid one, GitHub searches may return no
+skip a token or provide an invalid one, searches on that platform may return no
-results and you will see a warning message.
+results and you may see warning messages.

 Follow the prompts to perform a normal scan on a chosen platform, run the Smart JS scan, or run full auto mode across all supported platforms.
 When employee scanning is enabled you will be asked for a repository name (owner/repo) and the tool will automatically gather contributor usernames.
 Results are displayed in a formatted table using `rich`, or you can launch the web interface from the menu.